cryptpad/blog/posts/status-july-2021.md

 - research
 - status update
 cover: /images/forms-usage-pie-chart.png
+summary: This month we released two versions of CryptPad.
+4.8.0 included some early work on INTEROFFICE format conversions.
+4.9.0 addressed some early feedback on the Forms application as well as requests for a way to add links (URLs) to the Drive and to share them with contacts.
 ---

 This month we released two versions of CryptPad.
 [4.8.0](https://github.com/xwiki-labs/cryptpad/releases/tag/4.8.0) included some early work on [INTEROFFICE](https://dapsi.ngi.eu/meet-interoffice-and-its-cryptpad-project/) format conversions.
 [4.9.0](https://github.com/xwiki-labs/cryptpad/releases/tag/4.9.0) addressed some early feedback on the Forms application as well as requests for a way to add links (URLs) to the Drive and to share them with contacts.